nubificus/vaccel-tutorials/lab3/README.md

 make wrapper-vaccel
 ```

-We now point the `LD_LIBRARY_PATH` variable to the path `libwrapper.so` exists and we run the program:
+We now point the `LD_LIBRARY_PATH` variable to the path where `libwrapper.so` exists and we run the program:

 ```
 LD_LIBRARY_PATH=.:../vaccelrt/build/src ./wrapper-vaccel